stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 ## Next Steps

-Please see the [README for Levanter](https://github.com/stanford-crfm/levanter#installing-levanter) for details, including training with the other supported architectures (currently, [Backpacks](http://backpackmodels.science/) and MosaicML's [MPT](https://www.mosaicml.com/blog/mpt-7b)).
+Please see the [README for Levanter](https://github.com/stanford-crfm/levanter#installing-levanter) for details, including training with the other supported architectures (currently, [Backpacks](http://backpackmodels.science/) and MosaicML's [MPT](https://www.mosaicml.com/blog/mpt-7b)), as well as for training on TPUs and GPUs.
-Also see the specific guides for [TPU](https://github.com/stanford-crfm/levanter/blob/main/docs/Getting-Started-TPU-VM.md) or [CUDA](https://github.com/stanford-crfm/levanter/blob/main/docs/Getting-Started-CUDA.md) for more information.

 ## Haliax Tutorials